vtex-sites/gatsby.store/README.md

   </a>
 </p>
 <h1 align="center">
- a A starter powered by FastStore and Gatsby
+a a A starter powered by FastStore and Gatsby
 </h1>

 Kickoff your store with this boilerplate.
 This starter ships with the main FastStore configuration files you might need to get up and running blazing fast with the blazing-fast store for React.